 This analysis encompasses review of the entire life cycle of products and services provided by the company, from raw material extraction to consumer use and disposal.
 Positive impact assessment involves the analysis of a company's exposure to sustainability solutions (sales, capex, etc.) and the existence of advanced sustainability practices (ambitions tested against legal requirement and market practice), but also the analysis of the performance delivered.

-Sustainability risk involves assessment of company's ability to address material risks with robust operational processes and transparency on the measures implemented to mitigate the sustainability risks.
+Analysis of sustainability risk involves assessment of the company's ability to address material risks with robust operational processes and transparency on the measures implemented to mitigate the sustainability risks.

 Based on this due diligence, Mirova's Sustainability Research team submits a sustainability opinion into a proprietary tool centralizing the financial and non-financial analyses produced by Mirova's Sustainability Research and Investment teams, as well as any news about the company, and details of company meetings, voting and engagement.
+To ensure that the sustainability methodology is applied consistently across the Sustainability Research Team, all sustainability impact assessments are reviewed by a second analyst according to the four eyes principles and validated by the Head of Research prior to implementation.